singhvis29/Hands_On_LLM_WR/README.md

    * Reranking: Uses a reranking model to rank the items obtained using dense retreival based on user-defined criteria
    * RAG: retrieves the text which is most similar to the query and augments the LLM with the information in order to provide it better context
 3. Dense Retreival - We chunk the document before proceeding to embed each chunk, these chunks are stores in vector database and are ready for retreival
 4. We build an example for dense retreival using Cohere to search the Wikipedia page for the film Interstellar.
-In this example, we build a search index using `faiss` library on the embeddings.
+In this example, we build a search index using `chromadb` library on the embeddings.
+We also look at keyword search using the `BM250kapi` library
-5.
+5. Caveats of using a dense search include -
+   * If the text dont contain the the answer, dense retreival still gets results and distances.
+   * Exact matches are are hard to find, that is a case for keyword search.
+   * Dense retreival systems find it challenging to work properly in domains other than the ones they have been trained on.
+   * Determining best way to chunk documents